Printer Friendly Onsite FCN Clinical Course Outline

 Total Hours: 43

-This course has an online theoretical component (FCN Part 1) and an in-person clinical mentorship component (FCN Part 2).
-It is designed to prepare participants to function as a Foot Care Nurse within a health care team.
+This course provides in-person clinical foot care nurse skills development and mentorship.
+Together, both the FCN Theory and FCN Clinical courses are designed to prepare participants to function as a Foot Care Nurse within a health care team.

-FCN Part 2 (Clinical) is the mentorship and clinical component of the FCN course where students practise their Foot Care Nurse skills.
-The curriculum for Part 2 was developed by Foot Canada Training (formerly Foot Care Kingston) and is administered by Foot Care Nurse Educators, colleges and universities who have a license to access and use Foot Canada Training’s curriculum.
-Education providers teach and administer FCN Part 2 independently from Foot Canada Training.
-Each education provider has access to the same standardized peer-reviewed education guidelines and suggested FCN Part 2 Course Outline.
-Please visit the FCN 2 (Clinical) page of the Foot Canada Training website for a list of FCN Part 2 locations.
+Foot Canada Training FCN Clinical Course Curriculum – The Foot Care Nurse Clinical course was developed by Foot Canada Training and is administered by Foot Care Nurse Educators, colleges and universities who have a license to access and use Foot Canada Training's curriculum.
+Education providers teach and administer FCN Clinical independently from Foot Canada Training.
+Each of these education providers have access to the same standardized peer-reviewed education guidelines, teaching materials and suggested FCN Clinical Course Outline.
+Please visit the Clinical Education Providers' page of the Foot Canada Training website for a list of FCN Clinical education providers using the Foot Canada Training curriculum.

-This is the suggested course outline for all FCN Part 2 education providers.
-Sections of this course outline may be adjusted by the FCN Part 2 Educator to meet local education needs.
-Students are invited to inquire directly with their FCN Part 2 Educator to get a final version of the course outline for their location.
+This is the suggested course outline for all FCN Clinical education providers.
+Sections of this course outline may be adjusted by the FCN Clinical Educator to meet local education needs.
+Students are invited to inquire directly with their FCN Clinical Educator to get a final version of the course outline for their location.

-- FCN Part 1- Applicants must start FCN Part 2 within 12 months of achieving a passing grade from FCN Part 1.
+- FCN Theory- Applicants must start FCN Clinical within 12 months of achieving a passing grade from FCN Theory.
 Exceptions to the 12-month rule may be allowed in extenuating circumstances.
-Applicants are to contact their Part 2 location of choice to discuss their unique circumstances and for more detail.
+Applicants are to contact their FCN Clinical location of choice to discuss their unique circumstances and for more detail.

 - Non-restricted Nursing Registration/License- Applicants must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they will be taking the course.